“Whatever you vividly imagine,

 managed a bar and restaurant complex in Key West;

-Part of my inspiration was the story in the program about a 15-year-old boy named John Goddard, who in 1939 wrote down 127 things to do in his life.
+Part of my inspiration to follow my heart and live an adventurous life, was the story in the leadership development program about a 15-year-old boy named John Goddard.
+Goddard in 1939 wrote down 127 things to do in his life.
 By the time he was in his 40s he had already accomplished about 100 of them.
 His goals were quite varied.
 Among them: type 50 words per minute, become an Eagle Scout, visit every country in the world, milk a rattlesnake (yes, he got bitten), climb Mt.
 Everest, and read the entire encyclopedia.
 And, according to a recent article in Men’s Journal, he led the first expedition down the entire 4,160-mile length of the Nile River.

 Goddard says he made his list because he heard so many old people going on and on about all their regrets over unfulfilled dreams.
 He vowed to never have those regrets.
 Now in his 80s, Goddard has expanded his original list to 600 items, accomplishing 530, so far.
 He tells Men’s Journal that people often ask if he ever just relaxes and has fun, but he says he’s thankful for having a blueprint.
 “They don’t realize that nothing is more fun than having these adventures,” he says

-You can gradually overcome the three big de-motivators of life: Fear, doubt and worry.
+You can overcome the three big demotivators of life: Fear, doubt and worry.
 If you “know beyond a shadow of a doubt” that you will eventually succeed, it does not make much sense to quit, does it?

-Now is the time to develop the next generation of leaders, starting with yourself and your team!
-If you want to:
+Now is the time to develop the next generation of leaders, starting with yourself and your family or team!

 -add that “Bucket List” item you have been procrastinating,

 What is the top priority item for your bucket list?